 NOTE: Remember here that a wide aperture will give a much faster shutter speed.
-If it is particularly sunny and bright, you may find that you don’t have a fast enough shutter speed on your camera to block the light sufficiently to warrant the use of F2.8.
+If it is particularly sunny and bright, you may find that you don't have a fast enough shutter speed on your camera.
+The speed won't block the light sufficiently to warrant the use of F2.8.

-Here to compensate, you could either close the aperture a little, or keep the same one and use a polarising filter to block out some of the light.
+Here to compensate, you could either close the aperture a little. you could also keep the same one and use a polarizing filter to block out some of the light.

-Wide Angle Lenses – When using a very wide angle lens such as a 15-20mm for landscapes, you won’t see too much of an effect, for general scenes most of the shot will remain in focus using F2.8.
+When using a very wide angle lens such as a 15-20mm for landscapes, you won't see too much of an effect.
+For general scenes most of the shot will remain in focus using F2.8.

 The only way to get a shallow DOF with a wide angle lens is to get close to your subject and focus on it ensuring the background, or some of it, is still in view.

-This is why most portrait photographers like to use 85mm to 200mm lenses, they will generally blow out the background enough to make the model or subject really stand out even at F8 for example as in the image below.
+This is why most portrait photographers like to use 85mm to 200mm lenses.
+They will generally blow out the background enough to make the model or subject really stand out.
+Even at F10 for example as in the image below.

-The only problem here is that when shooting wildlife or sports with a long telephoto such as a 500mm, your depth of field is severely shortened meaning more precise focussing is required or smaller apertures of say F8 – F11.
+The only problem here is when shooting wildlife or sports with a long telephoto lens.
+With something like a 500mm, your depth of field is severely shortened.
+You will need more precise focussing or smaller apertures of say F8 - F11.
 Even then you have to be spot on with your focussing.

 Closed F11 - F16